MercerK/SuperGoatLandWiki/docs/staff.md

 - Spend at least 30 hours a month within the community.
 - Have limited increased privileges.

-# "Mountain Goat" Moderator Responsibilities:
+## "Mountain Goat" Moderator Responsibilities:

-The "Mountain Goat" Moderators will only be selected from staff who have already been a "Goat Guide" helper.
+The "Mountain Goat" Moderators will only be selected from staff who have already been a "Goat Guide" Helper.

 - Be able to solve problems.
 - Know the ins and outs of the server plugins (or be able to research to get answers).